School TypePrimaryInspection RatingOutstandingGender

 While teacher turnover may be low, previous KHDA reports have noted high student turnover, with pupils often staying for 2-3 years at the school, something fairly unusual for Dubai.
 This is not mentioned in the school's latest report, and it is not clear if as an issue it has been resolved.
 High pupil turnover is not noted in most other primaries, and as a GEMS school, the children in Year 6 are guaranteed a place in Year 7 at either GEMS Wellington Academy Silicon Oasis or GEMS Wellington Academy Al Khail, without the need for an Entrance Test.

-The number of students identified with SEN seems to have declined sharply.
+Students identified with SEN seems to have declined sharply.
 Two years ago some 27% of GEMS Royal Dubai's pupils were identified as having mild SEN requirements, including learning delay, mild behaviour difficulties, dyslexia and dyscalculia.
 In 2016, it is less than 10%.
 It is not clear if this is a real decline in numbers, or a question of definition.

 The school has clearly done an awful lot right to move to an Outstanding rating.
 Students now make rapid progress in acquiring knowledge and understanding in English, Maths and Science according to inspectors.
 Students have also developed "exceptionally strong learning skills", while - unusually for a British school - "attainment has also improved in Arabic as an additional language, and in Islamic education".
 Students’ personal and social development is described as excellent.